-Six documents are in dispute in this matter.
+Twelve documents remain in dispute.
 They consist of confidential communications between officers of the agency and the officers of the State Solicitor's Office or the Parliamentary Counsel's Office.

 Clause 7(1) provides that matter is exempt if it would be privileged from production in legal proceedings on the ground of legal professional privilege.
 Legal professional privilege applies to confidential communications between clients and their legal advisers made for the dominant purpose of giving or seeking legal advice or for use in existing or anticipated legal proceedings: Esso Australia Resources Ltd v The Commissioner of Taxation [1999] 201 CLR 49.